 Establish standing and ad hoc panels and review groups to do work and make recommendations.

-The membership of panels and review groups will be set by the Scrutiny Committee and can be drawn from all non-executive members but the chair must be a Member of the Scrutiny Committee.
+The membership of panels and review groups will be set by the Scrutiny Committee and can be drawn from all non-executive members but the chair will be accountable to the Scrutiny Committee.

 8.3 Roles of the Scrutiny Committee